2007–08 Valencia CF season: Copa del Rey

 The Final was held at the Estadio Vicente Calderón in Madrid, in which Valencia CF lifted the trophy for the seventh time in their history with a 3–1 victory over Getafe CF.

 This is the 7th title that Valencia won in Copa del Rey. Žigić, Joaquín and Mata are top goalscorers of the team in this Cup with 4 goals.

 UEFA Champions League

 Third qualifying round

-Valencia beat Sweden's Elfsborg with 5:1.
-First leg result is 3–0 and second 2–1.
+Valencia beat Sweden's Elfsborg 5-1.
+The first leg result was 3–0 and the second leg 2–1.
 In the first leg at Mestalla, David Villa's shot was only parried by Johan Wiland and Vicente pounced on the rebound.
-There are two heads later by David Silva and Fernando Morientes and either are from Joaquín's cross.
+The other goals were headers by David Silva and Fernando Morientes both from Joaquín's crosses.
 In the second leg, Helguera scored when unmarked with just five minutes on the clock.
-Elfsborg battle bravely, and Alexandersson found the net on half an hour.
-Villa scored for Valencia in the final seconds to fix the result to be 5:1 and qualify for Champions League Group stage.
+Elfsborg battled bravely, and Alexandersson found the net on half an hour.
+Villa scored for Valencia in the final seconds to win 5-1 on aggregate and qualify for the Champions League Group stage.